 - Map out another way to escape from every room (if possible).
 If you need equipment like a rope ladder, then indicate where they can be found.

 - Mark where your earthquake supplies will be placed.

 - Pinpoint the location of utility switches or valves so that you can shut them off (if you know how to).

-- List down places where your family can go if staying home isn’t an option (this'll help you find them if you’re separated during the quake).
+- List down places where your family can go if staying home isn’t an option (this will help you find them if you’re separated during the quake).

 Make a list of the things you want to prioritize when you have to evacuate.
 This should include:

 - Items that you’ll hand carry

 - Other items that you and your family consider important

 - Items to be taken out by car or truck if there are any available

 - Things to do if there’s time, like turning utilities off and locking doors and windows